English-591 · Topics in Pedagogy

 Purpose

 This is your culminating intervention—the moment where critical analysis of antiracist pedagogies transforms into educational worldmaking.
-Building on your semester-long investigation of how teaching can either reproduce or dismantle racism, you will now propose, create, or enact a pedagogical project that teaches otherwise.
-Your work must move beyond critique toward liberatory practice—grounded in the traditions of communities who have always been teaching resistance, weaving knowledge, and building futures through radical, creative, and survival-based pedagogies.
+Building on your semester-long investigation, you will now propose, create, or enact a pedagogical project that teaches otherwise.
+Your work must move beyond critique toward liberatory practice.

 Your project must answer: What does it mean to teach as an act of solidarity?
 To build classrooms that heal rather than harm?
 To enact pedagogies that demand the impossible?